RDFLib/prez-ui/packages/create-prez-app/template/README.md

 This starter template uses [Nuxt](https://nuxt.com) [layers](https://nuxt.com/docs/getting-started/layers) to extend upon the base Prez UI layer application, so you only need to customise what you need.

 Overriding pages, components, layouts, composables and utils can be done by simply creating a file of the same name in the same directory structure for Nuxt to automatically replace it with your version in the application.
 Refer to Prez UI's base layer [source code](https://github.com/rdflib/prez-ui/tree/main/packages/prez-ui) to help you override files.

+> [!NOTE]
+> When updating to a newer version of `prez-ui`, ensure any overridden files that contain core logic are kept up-to-date.

 See our [theming documentation](https://github.com/rdflib/prez-ui/blob/main/docs/theming.md) for a more in-depth guide on customising Prez UI.